johann1301h/productAdder/README.md

 ## How

-* We set up the necessary decisions the user would need to make
+* Planning: We set up the necessary decisions the user would need to make
   * At the same time trying to reduce the number of decision
-* Then I started designing it in Graphiq (Vector design software)
+* Design: Then I started designing it in Graphiq (Vector design software)
+* Prototype: Then I create a standalone prototype with HTML & CSS